itsmeankeet/JAVA/README.md

-# Lab 1:  Introduction to Java Programming:
+# Lab Title: Introduction to Java Programs:
+# Lab Number: One '1'
 ## 1.1.
 Objective
 - To display Hello World in a simple Java Program.
 - To built simple functions classes and their objects in Java Program.